 A few weeks ago we identified an undocumented population of brook trout in one of the tributaries there.
 Our goal was to sample the water quality in the field and collect samples to be sent to a lab for verification.
 The field sampling was telling as we encountered water with a relatively low pH and high Conductivity (high conductivity is a sign of dissolved metals like iron, aluminum, and manganese suspended in the water which is toxic to fish).
 Despite the low pH, we found wild brook trout in a slightly better section of one of the tributaries.

 One common feature of these AMD waters is that because the water is coming out of underground mines, the temperature is cooler than surface runoff water.
 Especially in lower elevations or in urban areas.
 These AMD waters can be thermal refuges as long as the pollution isn’t too bad.

-I explored an AMD impaired water today for the first time and ended up catching my largest brook trout to date.
+I explored an AMD impaired water today for the first time and ended up catching several large brook trout.
 This particular stream is unique in that the pH is well within the tolerable range for brook trout, and the conductivity is likely fairly low as well.
 I need to take my testing kit there to verify the parameters, but the stream is absolutely full of brook trout.
 Some large ones too.

 Thankfully, this stream really hasn’t been “discovered” yet as I believe the locals all think it’s heavily polluted and contains no fish.
 It also has some really nasty waste discharges dumping into it.
 The authorities are aware and the discharges are within the law.
 It’s still nasty stuff though.
 The side effect of the pollution and obvious waste in the stream is that I suspect no anglers have any interest in consuming any fish from the stream even if they knew they were there.